sandhyaparna/Data-Science/Deep Learning/AI for Medicine/Diagnosis/Overview.md

   * Ground Truth - Consensus voting i.e Humans are asked to determine the outcome and majority voting is used.
 Use additional medical testing.

+### MRI Data.
+Challenges with 3-D data
+* 3-D Image.
+Contains multiple layers of 2-D images
+* UNet architecture is used to train Segmentation model
+*